 - Employees must have a basic understanding of the key environmental features of the depot and its surrounding environment. - Ensuring that a copy of the EMP is readily available on-site and that all site staff is aware of the location and has access to the document. - Employees must be familiar with the requirements of the EMP and the environmental specifications as they apply to the operation of the facility. - Ensuring that, prior to commencing any new site works, all employees have attended an Environmental Awareness Training course.
-The course must provide the site staff with an appreciation of the project's environmental requirements, and how they are to be implemented. - Awareness of any other environmental matters, which are deemed to be necessary by the depot manager. - Ensure that construction workers have received basic training in environmental management, including the storage and handling of hazardous substances, minimise of disturbance to sensitive areas (wetland), management of waste and prevention of water pollution - Records must be kept of those that have completed the relevant training.

-Training should be done either in a written or verbal format but must be in an appropriate format
+The course must provide the site staff with an appreciation of the project's environmental requirements, and how they are to be implemented. - Awareness of any other environmental matters, which are deemed to be necessary by the depot manager. - Ensure that construction workers have received basic training in environmental management, including the storage and handling of hazardous substances, minimise of disturbance to sensitive areas (wetland), management of waste and prevention of water pollution - Records must be kept of those that have completed the relevant training. - Training should be done either in a written or verbal format but must be in an appropriate format

-ENVIRONMENTAL MANAGEMENT PLAN - JOHANNESBURG WATER SOC LTD Page Number VOLUME 2.5 -JANUARY 2022 REVISION 04 Page 87 of 105 and associated fines thereof 3.
-This EMP does not exempt the Contractor from complying with other relevant legislations related to the construction activities.
+- Training chould be done cliner in a written of verbal format but much be in an appropriate form ENVIRONMENTAL MANAGEMENT PLAN - JOHANNESBURG WATER SOC LTD Page Number VOLUME 2.5 -JANUARY 2022 REVISION 04 Page 87 of 105